LSCasas/aws_projects/s3-object-lambda/overview.md

 In this example, the Lambda function transforms the content of the objects by converting all text to uppercase, illustrating a simple yet effective transformation that can be applied without modifying the original data in S3.

-## Purpose
+## Objetive

-The purpose of this project is to show how the read behavior of S3 objects can be customized using Amazon S3 Object Lambda.
+The objetive of this project is to show how the read behavior of S3 objects can be customized using Amazon S3 Object Lambda.
 By implementing a Lambda function, you can modify the way data is presented to consumers without duplicating or altering the data stored in S3.

 This pattern is useful in scenarios where: